Slow persuasion: Model

-The restriction to piecewise continuous strategies is a mild assumption on the agent's tie-breaking that has no payoff consequences for her, provided her preferences are non-degenerate in a weak sense. \footnote{We explain why in supplemental \cref{app:tie-breaking}.
-It is obvious for expected-utility preferences.} The role of piecewise continuity is to ensure that the principal's best-reply problem satisfies a dynamic programming principle (\Cref{lemma:viscosity} in §\ref{sec:value:viscosity}).
+The restriction to piecewise continuous strategies is a mild assumption on the decision-maker's tie-breaking that has no payoff consequences for her, provided her preferences are non-degenerate in a weak sense.
+(See \cref{suppl:tie-breaking}.
+This is obvious for expected-utility preferences.)
+The role of piecewise continuity is to ensure that the sender's best-reply problem satisfies a dynamic programming principle (\Cref{theorem:viscosity} in §\ref{sec:value:viscosity} below).